roma-glushko/module-watcher/Readme.md

 # Project Update Watcher 🔎

-This is a system of reporting about outdated composer dependencies that are used in a project.
+This is a system of reporting outdated composer dependencies that are used in a project.
 Originally, it was designed to be used on Magento 2 based projects where custom modules are frequently installed via Composer.
 However, the idea is platform-agnostic.